No One Was More Surprised About Lady Gaga Losing Than Glenn Close

-Did you hear that?
-That was the collective gasp heard around the world last night: Lady Gaga actually lost.
-Our monster mother, lady and saviour, was snubbed the Golden Globe for Best Actress in A Motion Picture Drama for her role as Ally Maine in A Star Is Born.
+'Twas the collective gasp heard 'round the world: Lady Gaga lost.
+Our monster mother, lady and savior, was snubbed the Golden Globe for Best Actress in A Motion Picture Drama for her role as Ally Maine in A Star Is Born.

 But while fans may have dislocated jaws in surprise, no one was more shocked than the winner: Glenn Close, nominated for her role in Björn Runge's The Wife, based on the novel by Meg Wolitzer about a wife who has spent the last 40 years of her life devoting herself to being the perfect wife to her narcissistic author husband despite her own considerable literary talent.